nicola-lunghi/TonexOneController/README.md

 - https://github.com/vit3k/tonex_controller for great work on reverse engineering the Tonex One USB protocol

 ## Firmware Release Notes <a name="release_notes"></a>
+V1.0.8.2:
+- Coming soon.
+Code complete but working on documentation and video
+- Fixed memory leak in web config that would eventually lead to malfunction
+- Added the ability to configure the WiFi transmit power
+- Added support for SX1509 IO expander, that allows up to 16 footswitches on all platforms.
+Preset switching options, and up to 5 footswitches that can toggle effects/parameters

 V1.0.7.2:
 - New WiFi options, now allowing connection to other access points.
 - Added WiFi status icon for platforms with displays